Open-STEM/IntroToRoboticsV2/course/line_following/proportional_control_with_two_sensors.rst

     Desired steering actions based on what the sensor sees.

-The issue is - the robot has no way of knowing which side of the line it is following at all!
+The issue is - the robot still has no way of knowing which side of the line it is following at all!
 If it sees the right edge of the line, it will assume it still is detecting the left edge, and thus keep turning right past the point of no return!